Top 5 Characteristics of Ideal Employees

 - Works Independently

-- Gets Along with peers, management, and clients
+- Gets Along with Peers, Management, Executive Staff, and Clients or Customers

-- Always On Time to work and back from breaks.
+- Always On Time to Work and returns promptly from breaks.

-- Good Attendance - Does not take off all their sick time just because they have it
+- Maintains Good Attendance - Does not take off all their sick time just because they have unused sick days.
+Calls in early when ill and in emergencies when needing time off.

 This is more than just telling the truth.
 It includes doing your best work for your work team, your company and your boss.
 Holding back because one is afraid of working more than others and not be rewarded for it is an immature belief; such an employee needs to sit down with the supervisor or boss and ask about the chances for advancement and raises and how to accomplish them.